bitwes/Gut/README.md

 ### What is this repository for? ###
-__IMPORTANT NOTE __

-__The ordering of the parameters in the asserts has changed with this version.
-After using GUT for awhile I realized that "got" should come first for things to read better.
-This change won't break any of your tests but the message will be misleading until you reorder the parameters when you call the various asserts.__

 GUT (Godot Unit Test) is a utility for writing unit tests in Godot's scripting language.
 The premise is that the gut.gd script will run other scripts that contain tests and asserts and then reports the status of said tests and asserts.
 This is all done through godot using a scene you create to run the tests.
 Once your scene is in place and you've coded up a GUT instance to run your test scripts, you simply run the scene.
 This project illustrates using GUT to run tests, some sample tests, and the one required script, gut.gd, which is located in /scripts/.

 Sometimes the best tutorial is to dive right in, so to that end you should read through the main.gd script for illustrations on running scripts and setting the various options available.
 There are various test scripts that illustrate performing assertions and printing messages.
 There's even the tests that were created to test GUT itself.
 They can be found in gut_tests.gd.